nicklas-dohrn/cf-nodejs-logging-support/README.md

 logger.info("My log message", {"field-a" :"value"});
 ```

-Another way of adding custom fields to log messages, is to set them for a logger instance.
+Another way of adding custom fields to log messages is to set them for a logger instance.
 All logs, that are logged by this logger, contain the specified custom fields and values.
 ```js
 logger.setCustomFields({"field-a": "value"})
 logger.info("My log message");
 ```

-You can also set custom fields globally, by calling the same function on the global `log` instance.
+You can also set custom fields globally by calling the same function on the global `log` instance.
 All logs, including request logs, will now contain the specified custom fields and values.
 ```js
 log.setCustomFields({"field-b": "test"});
 ```